hugovk/docutils/docutils/docs/index.rst

 These files are for all Docutils stakeholders.
 They are kept at the top level of the Docutils project directory.

-:README.txt_: Project overview: quick-start, requirements,
+:README.rst_: Project overview: quick-start, requirements,
               installation, and usage.
-:COPYING.txt_: Conditions for Docutils redistribution, with links to
+:COPYING.rst_: Conditions for Docutils redistribution, with links to
                licenses.
-:FAQ.txt_: Docutils Frequently Asked Questions.
+:FAQ.rst_: Docutils Frequently Asked Questions.
 If you have a
            question or issue, there's a good chance it's already answered here.
-:BUGS.txt_: A list of known bugs, and how to report a bug.
+:BUGS.rst_: A list of known bugs, and how to report a bug.
-:RELEASE-NOTES.txt_: Summary of the major changes in recent releases.
+:RELEASE-NOTES.rst_: Summary of the major changes in recent releases.
-:HISTORY.txt_: Detailed change history log.
+:HISTORY.rst_: Detailed change history log.
-:THANKS.txt_: Acknowledgements.
+:THANKS.rst_: Acknowledgements.

-.. _README.txt: ../README.html
+.. _README.rst: ../README.html
-.. _BUGS.txt: ../BUGS.html
+.. _BUGS.rst: ../BUGS.html
-.. _COPYING.txt: ../COPYING.html
+.. _COPYING.rst: ../COPYING.html
 .. _Docutils FAQ:
-.. _FAQ.txt: ../FAQ.html
+.. _FAQ.rst: ../FAQ.html
-.. _RELEASE-NOTES.txt: ../RELEASE-NOTES.html
+.. _RELEASE-NOTES.rst: ../RELEASE-NOTES.html
-.. _HISTORY.txt: ../HISTORY.html
+.. _HISTORY.rst: ../HISTORY.html
-.. _THANKS.txt: ../THANKS.html
+.. _THANKS.rst: ../THANKS.html

 .. _user: